parenting

 #21 Childproofing: It’s More Important Than You Think with Child Safety Advocate Kimberly Amato

-Find out how the law and corporations influence child safety and what YOU can do to protect children.
-Join us as we go in-depth about childproofing--the practical recommendations, various quality brands, services you can find as well as how the law and corporations influence what is put on the market and what is recalled and when.
-You'll be surprised!
-Our guest is Kimberly Amato.
-Kim is a...
-Read more
+Find out how the law and corporations influence child safety—and what YOU can do to protect children.
+Join us as we dive deep into childproofing: practical recommendations, trusted brands, available services, and how regulations and corporate decisions affect what products are sold, recalled, and when.
+You might be surprised!

 #16 Babies & Sleep (Part 1): Pressure, Progression & Practical Expectations with Teresa Stewart, MS, MPH